 - Encrypt your files and your data.

 - Make sure you have two-factor authentication codes set up on your devices and business accounts.

 - Update your apps, passwords, etc.

 - Give regular checks into the data log files.
 That’s one of the most commonly accessed points by cybercriminals.

 To run a successful business, there’s so much more that you’ll need other than just hiring a staff to take on personal calls and write down notes, etc. Security is important, regardless of what line of work you’re in.

-Even something a little more downscaled like a flower shop can be victimized in the online world.
+Even something a little more downscale, like a flower shop, can be victimized in the online world.
 The methods mentioned, of course, aren’t the only means to make security in business a priority, and neither am I saying that it’s all you’ll need to stop the data breaches, the device hacks or data infiltrations that businesses face, but it surely will help slow down the process, one security measure at a time.